bseverns/dust-press/native/README.md

 - **`dustpress_cli`**: a tiny command-line render tool that mirrors the Teensy controls (drive, bias, curve, chaos, tilt, air, limiter, mix) and writes out a processed WAV.
+- **`dustpress_probe`**: a scrappy telemetry spigot that streams synthetic audio through `NativeDustPress` while jittering block sizes, sweeping parameters, and hopping across multiple sample rates.
+It prints limiter peaks to stdout and dumps a CSV of envelope/gate/limiter states so you can spot non-RT-safe behavior before a DAW does.
 - **`third_party/dr_wav.h`**: single-header WAV IO so we avoid extra deps while prototyping.